teroparvinen/foundry-wire/README.md

 ### Active Auras

 WIRE contains functionality for automatically attaching a template to the caster as well as auras for passive effects.
 Having Active Auras on should not be necessary and has not been tested.

+### Item Macro

+Item Macro is no longer recommended for use with WIRE.
+It is not conflicting, it is mostly just confusing.
+Only use Item Macro if you need to run something through script in parallel with WIRE when rolling an item, maybe some sound effects or similar.